-Query goal: If the name of a routine parameter and the name of a column of a table that is used in the routine are the same, then it makes it more difficult to understand the code.
+Goal If the name of a routine parameter and the name of a column of a table that is used in the routine are the same, then it makes it more difficult to understand the code.

-Notes about the query: Refers to the column pg_proc.prokind and thus works starting from PostgreSQL 11.
+Notes Refers to the column pg_proc.prokind and thus works starting from PostgreSQL 11.
 Query checks only non-table functions because in case of table functions column names correspond to output parameters.
 In the returned body of routine the query replaces each newline character with the line break (br) tag for the better readability in case the query result is displayed in a web browser.
 There could be multiple routines with the same name but with different parameters in the same schema (overloading).
 Thus, for the unique identification of the routine it is necessary to present also its parameters in addition to the schema name and routine name.

-Query type: Problem detection (Each row in the result could represent a flaw in the design)
+Type Problem detection (Each row in the result could represent a flaw in the design)

-Query reliability: Low (Many false-positive results)
+Reliability Low (Many false-positive results)

-Query license: MIT License
+License MIT License

-Fixing suggestion: Rename parameters.
+Fixing Suggestion Rename parameters.
 To do so, one has to drop and recreate the routine.

-Data source: INFORMATION_SCHEMA+system catalog
+Data Source INFORMATION_SCHEMA+system catalog

 WITH columns AS (SELECT table_schema, table_name, column_name